 - Squatter: deserving tenants who have fallen on hard times

-- Hard-times: the organized violence of capitalism that disenfranchises people in cycles of organized neglect, dehumanization, and disadvantage.
+- Hard-times: the reprocutions of capitalism that disenfranchises people in cycles of organized neglect, dehumanization, and disadvantage.

 We starve, we bathe without hot water, we languish in the street, we make calorie-deficient decisions, because the capitalist exists; the capitalist has enforced the idea that wealth and property should be privately owned.
 The monopolies of suit-and-briefcase vampires, their spreadsheets that account for us only as numbers, drain our human value and our human spirit.